aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/upgrading-move-code.md

 ---
-title: "Upgrading Move Code"
+title: "Upgrade Move Code"
 slug: "upgrading-move-code"
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Upgrading Move Code
+# Upgrade Move Code

 The Aptos chain supports _code upgrade_, which means already deployed Move code can be replaced with newer code.
 If a code upgrade happens, all